The Carpentries: Community developed lesson

 The Carpentries community has a collaborative and open process for lesson development and to sharing teaching materials.
 The Carpentries incubator contains lessons developed by community members.
 These lessons follow a life cycle that begins with pre-alpha, where only the concept is offered, and ends with beta, where the lesson is taught in a workshop by instructors other than the authors.
 There are 4 stages: pre-alpha, alpha, beta, and stable.

 Pre-alpha is the draft from the initial lesson idea.
 Alpha's goal is to collect and incorporate feedback from learners and co-instructor.
 The two lessons in beta stages are Reproducible Computational Environments using Containers and Data Harvesting for Agriculture.

 Carpentries incubator has approximately 30 lessons available in alpha stage, ranging from a spreadsheet to a database through Python for Humanities and Metagenomics.
 There is another main way for community members to share lessons material: The CarpentriesLab, which is a repository for high-quality, peer-reviewed, short-format, lessons that use the teaching approach and lesson design from The Carpentries.
 It is also possible to get peer-review on the content of a lesson by submitting it to The Incubator through Carpentries.

 The lessons from both Carpentries Incubator and CarpentriesLab can be taught in meetups, classes or as complements to a standard two-day Carpentries workshop.
-Independent learners can also benefit from the lessons, including those from outside the workshops.